-The Toroweap area is located in a very remote region in the western section of Grand Canyon on the North Rim.
-It has one of the most iconic views of the inner canyon with a 3000 foot sheer vertical drop to the Colorado River and one of its most notorious rapids, Lava Falls.
+The Toroweap area is located in a very remote region in the western section of the Grand Canyon on the North Rim.
+It has one of the most iconic views of the inner canyon with a 3000-foot sheer vertical drop to the Colorado River and one of its most notorious rapids, Lava Falls.
 Spectacularly dramatic!

 Toroweap is a Paiute word meaning “dry or barren valley”, and they aren’t joking!
 Far away from any visitor services barring nine primitive campsites and one primitive group site (information below), no water, no firewood, and at least 60 miles /100 km to the nearest small town on a bumpy washboard dirt road.